vitaut/vitaut.net/_posts/2015-03-13-reliable-detection-of-strerror-variants.md

 writing a library distrubuted in source form that is supposed to be used with any build system, you can't rely on CMake.

-A common solution for such problem is to use macros.
+A common solution to such problems is using macros.
+This is also the only solution if you are using C and, if you are interfacing to C from another language via some kind of an [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), you are totally out of luck.
 The man page of [`strerror_r`](http://linux.die.net/man/3/strerror_r) gives this beatiful condition that you can check to see if XSI-compliant is provided:

 {% highlight c++ %}